Data Profiling for Assets > Introduction to data profiling

 You can determine the quality of data across sources and understand the completeness, conformity, and consistency of data in your organization with the help of data profiling.

 Use data profiling to determine the characteristics of column data in source objects such as tables and views.
-When you run a profile on data elements, data profiling analyzes source data and displays column level statistics.
+When you run a profiling task on data elements, data profiling analyzes source data and displays column level statistics.
 You can see statistics such as value distribution, patterns, and data types in the profile results.
 These statistics help you discover the content and structure of data and determine the suitability of data to solve business problems.

 •Number of distinct, non-distinct, and null values